ubccr/ccrdocs/pages/software/building.md

 ```

 !!!
 Note
     Compiling certain software will be CPU architecture specific.
-Runing `echo $CCR_ARCH`
+Runing `echo
-    will show you what CPU architecture you're currently running on.
+    $CCR_ARCH` will show you what CPU architecture you're currently running on.
+    If you need to build for a specific architecture, you can request a
+    specific compile node by running `ssh compile-avx512` or `ssh compile-avx2`.

 ## Building a new software module